Introduction

 Build on Docker

 You can also build the toolchain on Docker image used in CI.
+Note that you have already checked out the source code in the previous step.

 $ docker volume create oss-swift-package